noi-techpark/opendatahub-elaborations/shape-feature-importer/README.md

 ==========================
 This is a simple utility tool which imports multiline geometric data from a shapefile and matches it with the specified LinkStation.

+## Automated CI/CD disabled
+Currently the automated CI/CD is disabled, so please use locally with `docker compose`

 ## Execute locally with docker
 To execute the importer from your machine follow these steps:
  - `cp .env.example .env`